 The Celtic festival of Samhain (sow-en) marked the end of the summer and harvest as they faced the beginning of a new year’s long, cold winter.
 The Celts, or Druids, believed that on the last night of summer (October 31), the boundaries between the living and the dead opened up allowing the ghosts of the dead to return to earth.
 They also believed that these disembodied spirits (demons) helped them to make predictions for the coming year.

 To celebrate this event, they built huge bonfires for the sacrifices of crops and animals to the Celtic deities.
 During their celebrations, they wore costumes of animal heads and skins as they went around fortune telling each other’s future.
-It was a time of fairies, ghosts, demons, and witches.
-Winter was the Season of Ghosts and Samhain was the night of their release from the underworld.
+It was a time when things went ‘bump in the night.’
+Things that included ghosts, demons, fairies, and witches.
 Satanic beings were out in full force.

 The Druids were very superstitious people, believing in and practicing witchcraft, the occult, divination, and they were fascinated with death.
 Their superstitions were ignited with the thought of the spirits of the dead returning to haunt the living.

 The activities that are used innocently in today’s Halloween celebrations are steeped in Druidism beliefs.
 Trick-or-treating originally began as a way to appease the spirits by leaving a treat outside their door in the hope that the spirits wouldn’t trick them with threats.
 Today, children commonly wear costumes to disguise themselves while they go door-to-door innocently seeking a handout of candy from homeowners.
 This is called “guising” and is normally combined with trick-or-treating.